rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/531_ROS-network.md

 * number of topics/services/actions
 * QOS of ROS message
 * number of publishers/subscribers that will be active under a particular routed network

+## Device Routed Network

+In certain cases where communication is latency-sensitive or has high throughput, the user can choose to deploy a routed network to a device.
+While avoiding a round trip of information to the cloud minimizes latency and allows for better throughput **ONLY** deployments on devices on the same local area network can bind to it.

+Routed networks can be deployed to a device with the following parameters:

+* **Device**: Any online device with docker runtime and AMD64 architecture
+* **Device IP Interface**: network interface (i.e., an IP address) that will be used by other deployments for communication to this routed network.
+* **Restart policy**: Kindly refer to the restart policy.
+On reboot, devices configured using DHCP may boot up with a new IP address and the network configuration of a deployed routed network becomes invalid.
+This can be avoided by assigning a static IP to the device you intend to deploy a routed network to esp in production systems.